benjipelletier/sendd-it/README.md

 ## Sendd.it - Playback, feedback.

-A drop & go audio sharing site for instant playback and feedback, built for musicians.
+A no-signup drop & go audio sharing solution for instant playback and feedback, built for musicians.